 In this operation, one mimics the action of a "parasite" drilling through the shell, so the oyster is actually fooled into believing an intruder is inside.
 Thus, the oyster's mantle will cover the implant and then, slowly coat it up with layers of nacre.

-This operation consists of first getting a suitable donor oyster (much like expecting someone to donate a much needed kidney) to strip it of its mantle tissue.
+This operation consists of first getting a suitable donor oyster (much like expecting someone to donate a much-needed kidney) to strip it off its mantle tissue.
 This long piece of tissue is then cut into smaller little pieces that we call "grafts", and finally they are put inside the oyster, just on top of the nucleus.
 If everything goes well, the oyster will survive, heal up, and pearl formation will start.

 What is happening inside the Pearl Oyster?

 Within the pearl oyster's soft tissues, a complex process is taking place: the little piece of mantle tissue, "grafts" itself into the surrounding tissues of the pearl sac, then it identifies the shell bead as mother-of-pearl shell and grows around it, covering entirely with nacre-secreting cells.

 What follows now is the slow deposition of nacre around the bead.
 After two full years in culture, an oyster will coat the nucleus with millions of microscopic layers of nacre, and attain a thickness between 1.2 to 2.0 mm (sometimes even up to 3.0 mm!), which makes our Sea of Cortez Pearls as good as any South Sea Pearl.

 The Pearl Harvest